 Considering the benefits of sibling support versus the harm of sibling hostility, you may be a candidate for sibling therapy if your relationship isn’t going well.
-Working with a sibling therapist on repairing difficult interactions with your siblings can offer a gift of support in your adulthood, and it can help avoid painful issues that may come up after the death of your parents.
+Working with a therapist on repairing difficult interactions with your siblings can offer a gift of support in your adulthood, and it can help avoid painful issues that may come up after the death of your parents.

 Along with reducing tension and strengthening your bond with your siblings, this type of therapy can help provide an important source of support as you transition into older adulthood.

 The benefits of sibling support as we age

 Shifts in society have resulted in a growing number of older adults facing loneliness.
 Because of greater life expectancy, higher divorce rates, and lower birth rates, many people are now reaching older adulthood alone.
 Working to fix your sibling bonds in therapy—and even make them stronger—can help you and your siblings prepare to support each other more as you age.

 Another positive outcome of repairing your sibling relationships is that it helps address the intergenerational transmission of sibling conflict.
 Children tend to imitate the dynamics between their parents and their parents’ siblings.
 So when you work with your own siblings to improve your relationship today, you’re also creating benefits for future generations.